 As Christians, this may be the most important question we can ask.
 Certainly St. Paul thought so.
 He once declared that if Christ did not rise from the dead, then our faith is in vain.

 Yet the gospels give surprisingly few facts about such an significant and in fact essential event.
 There are no details about how God raised up Jesus.
 There were apparently no witnesses to the resurrection itself, no one to describe what had occurred or when.
 All four gospels tell us that on Sunday morning, three days after Jesus had died, some of his disciples found that the tomb in which his body had been placed was empty.

-Each Easter we celebrate our belief in the resurrection by welcoming new members into our church thorugh the sacraments of baptism and confirmation.
+Each Easter, we celebrate our belief in the resurrection by welcoming new members into our Church through the Sacraments of Baptism and Confirmation.
 Their stories of faith and their decision to commit their lives to the gospel renew each local community of faith.
 As they plunge into the water of the baptismal pool and emerge dripping wet but never more alive, we witness the truth of Christ’s resurrection once again.